BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/connector upgrade/_index.md

 collapsible: true
 weight: 1
 ---
-### Connector Upgrade Online Help
+### Connector Upgrade Online Hilfe

-Here you will find all help and learning resources for our Connector 365 Upgrade App.
+Here you will find all the help and learning resources, for our Connector 365 Upgrade App.

 Simply use either the bottom or left navigation menu.